 Because these microphones are so similar, either one would work as well as the other for most of these scenarios.

 However, where one outperforms the other in a certain scenario, we would definitely point that out.

 |They’re great for speaking.
-If you run a podcast, you do spoken word poetry, you’re conducting an interview, giving a lecture, any kind of affairs that requires speaking, these two microphones work well for it.|
+If you run a podcast, render poetry, conduct interviews, give lectures, or any kind of affair that requires speaking, these two microphones work well for it.|

 |This microphone is great for micing instruments.
 Because they are both dynamic microphones, they work best with already loud sounds, such as drum snares or a blaring horn. |

 However, this is slightly better because of its lower impedance.
 You can use this to mic an acoustic guitar across the room without worrying about losing the high-ends.

 |For singing, experience has proven this mic is a tad bit better, especially for live performances.|

 The thing is that, out of the box, this microphone has a wider frequency response than the Shure SM58.
 This means that it would be able to capture a wider dynamic range in terms of a singer’s voice.